Here’s a sample resume we recently produced for a Administrative Assistant in Singapore.

 - Maintain excellent written and oral communication skills, problem resolution abilities, and a high level of confidentiality.
 Hardworking, fast learner, and team player able to work under pressure and tight deadlines

-- Provide executive-level administrative support to the Vice President with demonstrated ability to improvise procedures and meet demanding deadlines [The opening line captures all the reader needs to know about the role.
+- Collaborate with team of 3 to provide executive-level administrative support to the Vice President with demonstrated ability to improvise procedures and meet demanding deadlines [The opening line captures all the reader needs to know about the role.
 Mention which senior executive you provide assistance to in order to give hiring managers an idea how big your responsibilities are.]

 - Plan and coordinate corporate luncheons and develop presentations for related on- and off-site meetings; organize details of special events, travel arrangements, corporate agendas and itineraries